 The Assignment:

 The assignment contained 2 parts.
 Part 1 was to derive the optimum shaft speed recommendation to maximize the Net profit of an example vessel and voyage (and some other similar optimization goals), utilizing the vessel’s speed and consumption table and voyage duration estimation (more explanation available below).
 Part 2 contains a task of difficult client communication regarding admitting a mistake and resolving it.
-A screenshot of the entire assignment task is provided below:

 **Future Ekram here — this post ended up much longer than I originally expected.
 If you’re looking for a shorter version focused mainly on data analysis and visualization, check out the Jupyter Notebook where the assignment was completed.
 However, if you have the time and want to take a deep dive into the thought process and methodology, I highly recommend reading the full post!